-Scientists and clinicians have been observing bacteria in human blood and body fluids with microscopy since the 1600's.
-Using darkfield microscopy, Antoine Béchamp in the mid-1800's was able to show that animal and plant cells contain tiny particles which he called microzymas.
-According to Béchamp, these microzymas were the living remains of plant and animal life of which, in either a recent or distant past, they had been the constituent cellular elements, and that they were in fact the primary anatomical elements of all living beings.
+Scientists and clinicians have been observing bacteria in human blood and body fluids with microscopy since the 1600s.
+Using darkfield microscopy, Antoine Béchamp in the mid-1800s was able to show that animal and plant cells contain tiny particles which he called microzymas.
+According to Béchamp, these microzymas were the living remains of plant and animal life of which, in either a recent or distant past, they had been the constituent cellular elements, and they were in fact the primary anatomical elements of all living beings.
 He demonstrated that upon the death of an organ its cells disappear, but the microzymas remain and are imperishable.
 In his book, Béchamp laid the foundation for the concept of pleomorphism.
 This view stood - and continues to stand - diametrically opposed to the prevailing ideas of monomorphism.
-At the time, Béchamp's work was controversial; eventually, however, the scientific community came to favor the monomorphism concept of Louis Pasteur over pleomorphism.
+At the time Bechamp's work was controversial, and eventually, the scientific community favored the monomorphism concept of Louis Pasteur over pleomorphism.